Ambient-Impact/drupal-modules/readme.md

 ## Installation

-To build the CSS, custom [Modernizr](https://modernizr.com/) build, and icon bundles for this project, you'll need to have [Node.js](https://nodejs.org/) installed.
+To build the CSS, and icon bundles for this project, you'll need to have [Node.js](https://nodejs.org/) installed.
 Once you've installed it, you'll have to install the [Grunt CLI](https://gruntjs.com/getting-started) globally from the commandline:

 ```
 npm install -g grunt-cli